#THE MEANING OF LIFE

 The story of Job from the Hebrew Old Testament explores another challenge to the meaning of life.
 Job was not obsessed with death like Gilgamesh, discouraged by futility like Sisyphus, or overwhelmed with insignificance like Boethius.
 In fact, at the outset of the story he’s happy.
 Job is a wealthy and morally decent herdsman with a loving family, and he owns a large stock of sheep, oxen, camels, and donkeys.
 Then everything changes for the worse.
 His animals are stolen, his servants are burnt to death by fire from the sky and, worst of all, his children are killed in a tornado.
 Job himself is infected with itchy skin boils, which he scratches with a broken piece of pottery.
 In a display of sorrow, he rips his clothes and shaves his head.
 Three friends stop by for a visit and at first do not even recognize Job because he is so disfigured from his illness.
 For a week they sit next to him without speaking, then, breaking the silence, Job says “I wish I was born dead!”
 He cannot understand why God would do this to him, and he accuses God of being his tormenter.
 His friends try to explain God’s role in his misfortunes.
 One friend argues that people suffer when they forget God and, so, Job must have abandoned God at some point in his life.
 Another argues that people suffer when they commit some moral offense, and no one can fully know all the things that God finds evil.
 So, in spite of Job’s protests of being morally blameless, he nevertheless must have committed some offense that is not immediately apparent.
 Job insists, though, that he did nothing wrong.
 Finally, God himself appears in a thunderstorm and sets the record straight: God is infinitely great, Job is virtually insignificant and, so, Job has no right to complain.

 The problem raised in the story of Job is how we explain human suffering.
 While all suffering is inherently bad, it is only a specific type of misery that casts a serious shadow over the meaning of life.
 Suppose I pick up a hammer and intentionally hit myself on the foot with it.
 The explanation of my suffering is clear and there is no moral mystery to be solved: I have no one to blame but my foolish self.
 This is a rule of life that I understand and accept, no matter how miserable I make myself.
 Suffering of this sort, then, poses no real threat to a meaningful life.
 It may not even be so bad if you intentionally hammer away at my foot, so long as you are arrested and convicted of assault.
 Even though I am in pain, I can be consoled by the fact that justice has been done and you are held accountable for my suffering.
 So, even unjustified suffering like this will not necessarily make my life meaningless.
-The real problem occurs when the suffering is both unprovoked and unresolved, which is exactly what Job faced.
+The real problem occurs when the suffering exhibits two specific features, namely, it is both unprovoked and unresolved, which is exactly what Job faced.
 In spite of his friends’ accusations, Job was convinced that he did nothing to deserve his suffering; from his perspective, it was completely unprovoked.
 It was also unresolved since, when his livestock was stolen the bad guys got away with it.
 If they had been arrested and forced to compensate Job for his losses, then perhaps Job could have accepted the situation and moved on.
 Job was not so lucky.
 Similarly, when his children were killed, he could not just replace his old family with a new one.
 He also could receive no compensation that would counterbalance his agonizing illness.

 With no resolution to these unprovoked tragedies, Job is left wondering why they happened.
 Part of human nature is to seek out the hidden causes of things and resolve mysteries.
 When tragedy strikes us through no fault of our own, we are inclined to find some cause and, more importantly, cast blame on that cause when we can.
 This is one reason why lawsuits are so common.
 If I trip over a curb, it is the city’s fault for placing it where they did, and I sue them.
 If I fall off a ladder, it is the ladder company’s fault for not warning me about possible dangers, and I sue them.
 If Job had the chance, he might have sued his local police for not catching the thieves, or sued the National Weather Service for not forewarning him of the tornado.
 But the more irrational our accusations are, the less comfort we can take in them, and, in our more clear-headed moments, we are still left wondering why these tragedies happened.
 When we fail in our attempts to find blame with human causes for our misery, many people, like Job, cast blame on divine causes.
 An all-powerful God should protect me from unprovoked suffering, and if he does not, then he is to blame.
 In Job’s words, God is our tormentor.

-Job’s story ends with a resolution of a sort.
-He directly witnesses God’s vastness and then grasps the enormous gulf between the two of them; the very experience of divine power humbles him to accept his situation.
+Job’s story ends with a resolution of the sort that Nietzsche describes.
+Job directly witnesses God’s vastness and then grasps the enormous gulf between the two of them; the very experience of divine power humbles him to accept his situation.
 But this is a storybook ending, since most believers will not have a direct experience of God’s greatness to force them in line.
 Imagine that you lost a relative in a tornado and you put the blame on God.
 In my efforts to comfort you I said, “I know this is painful for you, but don’t be discouraged.
 God is infinitely great and you are by comparison insignificant; this is what we learn from the story of Job.”
 This would offend you more than it would console you.
 In essence, this attempts to solve Job’s problem of suffering by drawing attention to the problem of cosmic insignificance, and that is not an effective resolution.
 In the course of our lives, most of us experience tragedies that are unprovoked and unresolved, such as property loss, the death of loved ones, serious illness.
 We can surely appreciate Job’s despair when no satisfactory explanation is available.

 B. ANCIENT GREEK SOLUTIONS